mall-animist09/teaarakree28/datasets/notes.md

 Lambda Functions If you can dream it, you can do it.
 I find that the harder I work, the more luck I seem to have.
 Difficult roads often lead to beautiful destinations.
 Multi-threading Docker Backend Database JavaScript
 Do what you love and the money will follow.
 Great things never come from comfort zones.
 JWT A/B Testing Container Orchestration Sharding
 DevOps Latency Optimization Edge Computing Replica Set Do what you love and the money will follow.
 Success is how high you bounce when you hit bottom.
+Kubernetes Don't be afraid to give up the good to go for the great.
+Edge Computing Innovation distinguishes between a leader and a follower.
+Kafka Latency Optimization